jimburton/simple-log-parser/README.md

 	$ cabal install
 	$ cabal test

 As well as running the tests, you can run the executable itself using `cabal run`.
-The main method expects one argument which is the path to a log file. `cabal` sends everything after a double hyphen as an argument to the executable:
+The `main` function expects one argument, which is the path to a log file. `cabal` sends everything after a double hyphen as an argument to the executable:

     $ cabal run -- etc/tiny.log